NSAPH/handbook/handbook/contributing.md

 Describe your contribution.
 ```

-You can assign reviewers for your pull request.
+You can assign reviewers for your pull request after creating one.
 Follow up with the reviewers and incorporate their suggestions in a new commit to your fork.
 The new commit will be automatically visible in the pull request.

 ### Delete the development branch